 In the NCBI study published in the Annals of Clinical & Laboratory Science, intra-articular AOD9604 injections using ultrasound guidance enhanced cartilage regeneration, and combined AOD9604 and HA injections were more effective than HA or AOD9604 injections alone in the collagenase-induced knee OA rabbit model.
-Therefore, the human trials are combining both to improve efficacy.
+Therefore, the human trials are combining both to investigate whether the addition of AOD9604 improves efficacy.

 Why are we doing something based off a rabbit study?
 How is this comparable to humans?

 Interestingly, a rabbit knee has very similar cartilage and joint composition to that of the human knee.
 In small scale rabbit model studies of osteoarthritis, AOD9604 + Hyaluronic Acid injections have been shown to regenerate damaged rabbit cartilage.
 The authors of the rabbit study stated the following regarding the conclusion to be drawn from the study.
 "It is not advisable to generalize our results for the OA in a rabbit model because of the small sample size of this study.
 Further studies with larger sample sizes and longer follow-ups are necessary to establish the validity of our results.
 Moreover, the different effects caused by varying intra-articular dosages, formulations, and injections intervals need to be assessed."
 Nevertheless, this clinical study is needed to determine if the activity of AOD9604 observed in rabbits will replicate in humans, and provide a picture of the effectiveness and safety of the combination in humans.